kannikakabilar/Kannika-Notas/React/README.md

 > - <a style="color:#000000">How is a React Event written differently compared to a HTML DOM event?
 Also, how is the event handler different in a Ract Event compared to a HTML DOM event?</a>
 > <br> A: React events are written in camelCase syntax: onClick instead of onclick.
 React event handlers are written inside curly braces: onClick={shoot}  instead of onClick="shoot()".
 >
-> - <a style="color:#000000">Task: Write a React Event </a>
+> - <a style="color:#000000">Task: Write a React Event </a> <br>
->             - Create a React Component function called Football (it doesn't take any args)
+>             - Create a React Component function called Football (it doesn't take any args) <br>
->             - Inside the Football function, create an arrow function called 'shoot', that takes in two args.
+>             - Inside the Football function, create an arrow function called 'shoot', that takes in two args. <br>
->             - Inside the arrow function, it should alert a message that displays the value of both the args.
+>             - Inside the arrow function, it should alert a message that displays the value of both the args. <br>
->             - Return a button element in the Footbal function React Component.
+>             - Return a button element in the Footbal function React Component. <br>
->             - This button should have an event called 'onClick' and its event handler is an arrow function that takes in 'e' representing event
+>             - This button should have an event called 'onClick' and its event handler is an arrow function that takes in 'e' representing event <br>
->             - In the body of the arrow function inside the event handler of the button, call shoot and send in args: "Goal!" and the event type (how do you send in even type?)
+>             - In the body of the arrow function inside the event handler of the button, call shoot and send in args: "Goal!" and the event type (how do you send in even type?) <br>
->             - Render the Football function-ReactComponent
+>             - Render the Football function-ReactComponent <br>

 ```jsx
 function Football() {